V4Fire/Core/src/core/log/README.md

 # core/log

-This module provides the API for logging.
+This module provides API for logging.

 ```js
 import log from 'core/log';